 There are also HDMI ARC and line-in ports, meaning you can connect TVs, turntables, CD changers and other audio components to it, enabling them to become part of a Sonos system too.
 For home theatre setups, one Sonos Amp can add stereo sound to your TV with wireless rears using a Sonos home-theatre setup, while two Sonos Amps will allow for surround sound.

 The Sonos Amp offers twice the power of its predecessor - the Connect Amp - and it is capable of powering up to four speakers, offering 125-watts per channel.
 The Connect Amp could only power two speakers and only offered 55-watts per channel by comparison.

 - Access to over 100 streaming services

 Sonos itself offers numerous features as a platform, many of which the Amp delivers to the speakers connected to it.

 These features include access to over 100 streaming services, from music and podcasts to radio and audiobooks.
 Users can also play any music stored on a local device, whether a computer or phone, through a Sonos system.

-Those with an Alexa-enabled device can ask Alexa to play music to any of the speakers connected to the Sonos Amp, as well as any other speakers in the Sonos system, providing voice control to your traditional wired speakers.
-Google Assistant is also coming soon, which will consequently allow control via Google Home or Google Assistant-enabled devices.
+Those with an Alexa-enabled or Google Assistant-enabled device can ask Alexa or Google to play music to any of the speakers connected to the Sonos Amp, as well as any other speakers in the Sonos system, providing voice control to your traditional wired speakers.

 There's also Trueplay.
 Trueplay is a software feature Sonos launched in 2015, allowing users to tune speakers to their surroundings using the Sonos app.
 The Sonos In-Wall by Sonance and Sonos In-Ceiling by Sonance can both benefit from the tuning software when connected to the Sonos Amp.
 Tower speakers aren't Trueplay compatible, nor are the Sonos Outdoor by Sonance speakers.